Roll20/roll20-character-sheets/Wrath and Glory API/readme.md

 If you have any questions, comments, or feedback (all welcome) please contact Barry at btsnyder@gmail.com

 ### Current Version
-Version 2.0 (August 20th, 2018)
+Version 2.1 (September 23rd, 2018)

 ### Thanks
 Many thanks to my players (Dave, Brian, Charles, Matt, and Tyler) for their patience as I evolved the sheet and die roller (sometimes in the middle of play) over the past several weeks.

+Many thanks to the following individuals who reported defects to the sheet:
+1. Morback.

 ### Planned Releases

 v3.0.
-Redo NPC Layout with an order close to the core rulebook stat block. [early September]
+Redo NPC Layout with an order close to the core rulebook stat block.

 v4.0.
-Refine Inline rolls [late September]
+Refine Inline rolls
     - Add modifiers to each roll
     - a 6 = two successes

 v5.0.
 Automate all calculated fields for performance and speed of character creation.
-[October]
     - includes automated calculation of traits
     - validate impact on NPC where the same fields are not RO
     - when auto-calculating, need to allow the use of STR for Fel for influence for orks, and intellect in place of Fel for Mechanicus